-The common collective trusts and short-term investment fund are valued at the NAV of the units provided by the fund issuer.
+The common collective trusts are valued at the NAV of the units provided by the fund issuer.
 The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund less liabilities.

-(d) Corporate Bonds
+(e) Corporate Bonds